Monday, September 21, 2009

 Hi there!
 Thanks for stopping by my blog, and for considering my as a potential reviewer for your book.
 Here are a few things you should know about me before you send that email -

 1. I have a life outside this blog.
 While I would love to make this my sole profession, as of yet it doesn't pay the bills.
 This means I have a full-time job, as well as a family, that demands attention.
-In fact, I have TWO toddlers who demand a whole lot of it!
+In fact, I have TWO young children who demand a whole lot of it!
 I ONLY accept books on a "for review consideration" basis - this means that even if I accept your book, I cannot guarantee a review.
 It is always my intention to review each book I receive - however, sometimes life happens, and my plans have to be set aside to take care of reality.

 2. I want to love your book.
 I really, really do.
 However, if I don't, I will be upfront about that in my review.
 While the tone of my reviews is generally positive, and I feel very strongly that all authors deserve the same level of respect I would wish for myself, I won't represent my feelings about a book as any different than they really are.